-SPANISH III HONORS SJPII: 5350 FDOE: 0708360 1.0 Credits/year
+SPANISH III HONORS 1.0 Credits/year Grade level: 9-12

-Prerequisite: Students are required to take the placement exam Note: Elective
+Prerequisite: Students are required to take the placement exam

 The primary objectives of this course are to expand vocabulary; to build more advanced grammatical accuracy; to increase oral communication; to read linguistically challenging literary pieces; and to emphasize logical, coherent and creative written expressions in the target language.
 Formal and informal written and oral communications are required in the form of presentations, skits, dialogues, translations or projects.
 All course material is available online, including the use of a virtual textbook referencing all grammar, reading, and listening activities.